Source code repository

 Each time new major version is released, we create a branch to maintain the previous major version.
 We call them as "stable branches".
 Currently we have following stable branches.

-The pgpool-II project aims to fully support a major release for five years. (if you need longer support, please contact to SRA OSS, Inc.).
+The Pgpool-II project aims to fully support a major release for five years. (if you need longer support, please contact SRA OSS, Inc.).

 After a release falls out of full support, we may (at our committers' discretion) continue to apply further critical fixes to the source code, on a best-effort basis.
 No formal releases or binary packages will be produced by the project, but the updated source code will be available from our source code control system.